 (e) the driver can safely occupy the next marked lane and can safely turn right at the intersection by occupying the next marked lane, or both lanes.

-(3A) If there is a bicycle storage area before an intersection that extends across one or more marked lanes of a multi-lane carriageway, a rider of a bicycle turning right (but not making a hook turn) must approach and enter the intersection from within the part of the bicycle storage area that is directly in front of the right marked lane or of a bicycle lane that is on the right side of the carriageway.
+(3A) If there is a bicycle storage area before an intersection that extends across one or more marked lanes of a multi-lane carriageway, a rider of a bicycle or electric rideable device turning right (but not making a hook turn) must approach and enter the intersection from within the part of the bicycle storage area that is directly in front of the right marked lane or of a bicycle lane that is on the right side of the carriageway.

 Modified penalty: 2 PU